wikimedia/jquery.ime/rules/README.md

 ```

 Note that this pattern definition has 3 members, the middle one is the context.
-This rule is interpreted as [todo]
+This rule is interpreted as as an override to pattern definitions with 2 members.

 The current key is h, previous key is c.
 For the previous key press c, we have
 a transliteration ൿ.
 But if it is followed by h and ൿ is indeed from key press